javajosh/simpatico/kata/kata.md

 Progress is laudable at any speed.
 In fact, progress on kata may halt if you've accumulated all the kata you need to becoming a professional fighter.

-## Commitment
-Commitment can be measured.
-If you are committed, then you will be creating space (on your device), time (in a calendar) and budget (tools, supplies, and training).

-The best time commitments in order:
-  1. daily, rain or shine.
-Pick an hourly slot.
-Writing.
-Working out.
-Meditation.
-  1. weekly.
-A day slot. kids, movie night, social. "something to look forward to"
-  1. monthly.
-Bills, budget and birthday cards.
-  1. one-offs. sampling, novelty, adventure

 ## Apology
 I realized after writing this I broke a rule and used markdown instead of html.